Steffiroseck/TomatoComparativeGenomics_Pipeline/README.md

 BiocManager::install("GO.db")

-#If the softwares used in the pipeline are not already installed, please find the  instructions to install them below;
+If the softwares used in the pipeline are not already installed, please find the  instructions to install them below;

 1. samtools
   a.
 Download the most current version from the Samtools website (http://sourceforge.net/projects/samtools/files/samtools/)

   b.
 Unzip the file

   c.
 In Bash,
       tar xvjf samtools-X.X.tar.bz2

   d.
 Go into the newly created directory and compile the code by typing make:

      cd samtools-1.1

      make

   e.
 Modify your .bashrc file so that when you type "samtools" it calls the program:

      export PATH=$PATH:/directory/samtools-X.X.XX

-# 2. NCBI-BLAST
+2. NCBI-BLAST

-# 3. MAFFT v7.490
+3. MAFFT v7.490

-  a) Download the pre-compiled packages from the website (https://mafft.cbrc.jp/alignment/software/mafft-7.490-with-extensions-src.tgz)
+  a.
+Download the pre-compiled packages from the website (https://mafft.cbrc.jp/alignment/software/mafft-7.490-with-extensions-src.tgz)

-  b) Untar the package
+  b.
+Untar the package

       gunzip -cd mafft-x.x-src.tgz | tar xfv -

       cd mafft-x.x/core/

-  c) Compile and Install
+  c.
+Compile and install

       make

       make install

-  d) Modify the .bashrc file
+  d.
+Modify the .bashrc file

       export PATH=$PATH:/directory/mafft-x.x/bin/

-# 4. snp-sites.
+4. snp-sites.
 This tool has a git repository and can be directory cloned from the repository

-  a) Clone from the git respository.
+  a.
+Clone from the git respository.
 Type in bash;

       git clone https://github.com/sanger-pathogens/snp-sites.git

-  b) Install
+  b.
+Install

       cd snp-sites/

       autoreconf -i -f

       ./configure

       make

       make install

-  c) Modify the .bashrc file
+  c.
+Modify the .bashrc file

       export PATH=$PATH:/directory/snp-sites/src/

-# 5. bcftools
+5. bcftools

-# 6. seqkit
+7. seqkit

-# Alternatively, if your system has Anaconda or Miniconda installed, a conda installation of some of the softwares can be done.
+Alternatively, if your system has Anaconda or Miniconda installed, a conda installation of some of the softwares can be done.

-conda install -c bioconda samtools conda install -c bioconda bcftools conda install -c bioconda mafft conda install -c bioconda seqkit
+conda install -c bioconda samtools

+conda install -c bioconda bcftools

+conda install -c bioconda mafft

+conda install -c bioconda seqkit